 - Replicate to remote plants, co-location facilities and public cloud services

 - Available on Azure Marketplace as DataCore Cloud Replication

 - Asynchronous protocol to tolerate transmission delays and link outages

-- Central site to remote sites (1-to-many)
+- Central site to remote sites (one-to-many)

-- Remote sites to central site (Many-to-1)
+- Remote sites to central site (many-to-one)

 - Compressed, multi-stream transfers for fastest performance and optimum use of bandwidth

 - Allocate link bandwidth among replicated disks based on user-defined storage profiles